Azure/azure-powershell/src/EventHub/EventHub/help/Az.EventHub.md

 Removes the single given VirtualNetworkRule for the NetworkRuleSet of the Namespace

 ### [Remove-AzEventHubNetworkRuleSet](Remove-AzEventHubNetworkRuleSet.md)
-Removes the NetwrokRuleSet for the Given Namespace
+Removes the NetworkRuleSet for the Given Namespace

 ### [Remove-AzEventHubAuthorizationRule](Remove-AzEventHubAuthorizationRule.md)
 Removes the specified Event Hub authorization rule.